Eligibility for IrishPF Membership, National-level Events, and National Team

 What if I’m a member of another powerlifting federation that is not affiliated with the International Powerlifting Federation?

-In Ireland, we are lucky to have multiple powerlifting federations with competitions to suit every lifter and their schedule.
 We hope that you will compete with the IrishPF and we also wish you the best of luck wherever you compete.

 Am I eligible to compete at National-level Events and/or be selected for the National Team to represent Ireland?